Nancy L. Sin, PhD

 Dr. Nancy Sin is an Assistant Professor in the Department of Psychology at the University of British Columbia.

 She is a health psychologist interested in understanding how positive and stressful aspects of people’s day-to-day lives influence long-term health.
-Her research examines physiological mechanisms (e.g., inflammatory, neuroendocrine) and behavioral pathways (e.g., sleep) that link daily experiences to aging-related diseases, particularly cardiovascular disease.
+Her research examines physiological mechanisms (e.g., inflammatory, neuroendocrine) and behavioural pathways (e.g., sleep) that link daily experiences to aging-related diseases, particularly cardiovascular disease.
 She is especially interested in the health benefits of positive experiences during times of stress.
 This research is conducted using ecological methods for capturing experiences and stress physiology as they unfold in their natural settings.
 By charting the daily lives of midlife and older adults, her work aims to identify ordinary circumstances that can be targeted in interventions to promote healthy aging.

 Originally from California, Dr. Sin received her BA from UCLA and PhD from the University of California, Riverside.
 She was a National Research Service Award postdoctoral fellow in the Division of Geriatrics at the University of California, San Francisco and in the Center for Healthy Aging at Pennsylvania State University.
 Her work has been supported by funding as Principal Investigator or Co-Investigator from the U.S. National Institute on Aging, Canada Foundation for Innovation, Canadian Institutes of Health Research, and Social Sciences and Humanities Research Council of Canada.